hasura/learn-graphql/tutorials/frontend/vue-apollo/tutorial-site/content/intro-to-graphql/2-fetching-data-queries.md

 }
 ```

-Now instead of sending just the query to the GraphQL server, from our client
+Now instead of sending just the query to the GraphQL server,
-we'll send both the query and the variables.
+we'll send both the query and the variables from our client.
 The GraphQL server will use the
 variable in the right place in the query automatically for us!

 Let's try this out in GraphiQL: